 Learning Social Sciences at Loxford is about becoming a young adult who is engaged with, curious about, and critical of the society that we live in.
 We will learn to look more deeply at the things that others take for granted, investigating how and why our society and the people around us are the way they are.

-The Social Science department at Loxford offers Sociology at GCSE level and both Sociology and Psychology at A-level.
-The team are a mix of sociologists and psychologists who are intensely passionate about their subjects and who love sharing their enthusiasm with their students.
+The Social Science department at Loxford offers Sociology at GCSE level and Sociology, Psychology and Law at A level.
+The team are a mix of sociologists, psychologists and law graduates who are intensely passionate about their subjects ,and who love sharing their enthusiasm with their students.

 Year 10 and Year 11

 GCSE Sociology at Loxford offers students the chance to explore different aspects of the society in which they live.
 This includes looking at: social structures, such as families and schools; social processes, such as the ways in which we learn the norms and values of our culture; and social issues, such as racism and poverty.

 Students following this course will learn:

 - Studying Society – introducing what sociology is and how sociologists conduct their research.

 - Families – examining the different types of family, the different purposes of a family, and how families and family relationships have changed over time.

 - Education – exploring the purpose of education, how education in the UK has changed over time, and the different influences on achievement.